pebencze/42Cpp07/README.md

 # 42Cpp07
 Templates.

-template< typename T >
-implicit or explicit instanciation is possible -> explicit is less error-prone!
-Templates are neither a function nor a class, they are just a model to create a function or a class with a variable of a particular type.
+Templates are neither a function nor a class, they are just a model to create a function or a class with a variable of a particular type. <br/>
+Implicit or explicit instanciation is possible -> explicit is less error-prone! <br/>

+No default type: template< typename T > <br/>
+Default type is float: template< typename T = float > <br/>

+Object<int> <br/>
+Object<> <br/>